Types Of Stress And Why Stress Isn’t Always “Bad” For Your Health”

 You can change your response to situations

 Be honest about which of the two main types of stress you are experiencing.
-If you are in a constant state of mental distress, you might want to consider something like a Vipassana meditation course to help break your habits and achieve better overall mental wellbeing.
+If you are in a constant state of mental distress, you might want to consider something like a Vipassana meditation course to help break your habits and achieve better overall mental well-being.
 If you’re an office worker, then make sure you’ve read these tips for workplace wellness.
 For more articles about holistic health and fitness, try this blog category.

 Did you enjoy this blog?
 Have you been inspired by any of my other content such as my social posts or videos?
 Did you know you can now ‘Buy Me A Coffee‘!
 Just click the button and express your gratitude however you see fit.